Aminah09/CNSL-codes/README.md

 #### 4. Introduction to server administration (server administration commands and their applications)
 and configuration of below Server: (Study/Demonstration Only)<br>
 a) FTP b) Web Server<br>

+### Group B: Network Security<br>
+#### 1. Implement a client and a server on different computers using python.
+Perform the communication
+between these two entities by using RSA cryptosystem.<br>
+#### 2. Implement a client and a server on different computers using python.
+Perform the authentication
+ofsender between these two entities by using RSA digital signature cryptosystem.<br>
+#### 3. Implement a client and a server on different computers using python.
+Perform the encryption of
+message ofsender between these two entities by using DES Algorithm and use Diffie Hellman method for exchange of keys.<br>
+#### 4. Use the snort intrusion detection package to analyze traffic and create a signature to identify
+problem traffic.<br>